dpgmediamagazines/django-arctic/docs/reference.md

 ### `action_links`

-optional list of `('name', 'base_url')` links, that appear on the last column of the table and can apply a certain action, such as delete, to a specific entry.
+optional list of `('name', 'base_url')` links, that appear on the last column of the table and can apply a certain action, such as delete.

 ### `field_links`

-dictionary of `{'field': 'base_url', ...}` that creates a link on the content of the specified field that can apply a certain action, like edit, to a specific entry.
+dictionary of `{'field': 'base_url', ...}` that creates a link on the content of the specified field that can apply a certain action, like edit.

 ### `field_classes`